magnetar-io/strange_matter_specification/README.md

 ### Data

 Strange Matter doesn't care and should never care what data is a payload.
 This allows it to be abstract and solves the underlying issue that there will never be one datatype to rule them all.
 Instead, it's assumed that when a unique kind of data.
-IFC, Images, GeoJSON, ETC defined, then the definers will pick the protocols needed to identify the data.
+IFC, Images, GeoJSON, or others are defined, then the definers will pick the representations needed to identify the data.

 ### Relationship

-A fundamental concept of Strange Matter is the ablity to related data together.
-Thus a relationship is a means to specify a named relationship between two or more components.
-These Components can either be part of the same Entity or deferent Entiies.
+A fundamental concept of Strange Matter is the ability to relate data together.
+Thus, a relationship is a means to specify a named relationship between two or more components.
+These components can either be part of the same Entity or different Entities.

 There are several identified relationship configurations.